Karyotype evolution overview

 Current understanding

-Karyotype evolution — the gain, loss, or rearrangement of chromosomes over evolutionary time — is shaped by multiple forces including drift, selection, and interactions with the reproductive and ploidy system of a lineage.
-Several well-developed bodies of work illustrate how cellular, reproductive, ancestral-state context, and data resources constrain which karyotypic states are accessible and how they can be studied.
+Karyotype evolution — the gain, loss, or rearrangement of chromosomes over evolutionary time — is shaped by drift, selection, and interactions with reproductive mode, meiotic mechanism, and ploidy.
+Several well-developed bodies of work illustrate how cellular context, ancestral state, and genomic architecture constrain which karyotypic states are accessible and how fast lineages traverse them.

 Ancestral polarity of insect sex determination.
 Any comparative analysis of sex-chromosome transitions needs a phylogenetic anchor.
 Likelihood-based ancestral state reconstruction across a database of more than 13,000 insect species places male heterogamety at the insect root with certainty (100% posterior probability), though the system cannot discriminate between XY and XO ancestry (60% and 40%, respectively) Blackmon et al. 2017, Finding 1.
-This establishes that female heterogamety and haplodiploidy are derived states relative to an ancestrally male-heterogametic background, providing the polarity needed to interpret downstream transitions.
+This establishes that female heterogamety and haplodiploidy are derived states, providing the polarity needed to interpret downstream transitions.

-New theoretical work refines where on the sex chromosomes such fusions are expected to land under natural selection.
-Simulations incorporating sexually antagonistic alleles show that fusions to the non-pseudoautosomal region (non-PAR) of a sex chromosome are favored when a sexually antagonistic locus is present, while fusions to the PAR are disfavored under the same conditions Worse than nothing at 2024, Finding 1.
-An additional asymmetry emerges between Y-autosome and X-autosome fusions: Y-autosome non-PAR fusions reach marginally higher frequencies because X-autosome fusions are present in males — the sex in which the selective benefit is realized — only one-third of the time Worse than nothing at 2024, Finding 2.
+Modern simulations refine where on the sex chromosomes such fusions are expected to land.
+Fusions to the non-pseudoautosomal region (non-PAR) are favored when a sexually antagonistic locus is present, while fusions to the PAR are disfavored under the same conditions Worse than nothing at 2024, Finding 1.
+An additional asymmetry: Y-autosome non-PAR fusions reach marginally higher fixation frequencies than X-autosome fusions because X-autosome fusions are present in males — the sex where the selective benefit is realized — only one-third of the time Worse than nothing at 2024, Finding 2.

 Effective population size and drift as rate determinants.
 A major open question is why fusion and fission rates vary so dramatically across clades.
-Work on Coleoptera provides quantitative evidence that reduced effective population size (Ne) elevates fusion rates.
-In Polyphaga, low-Ne clades show mean fusion rates of 0.05–0.11, compared with below 0.025 in medium and high Ne clades; in Adephaga, Calathus exhibits fusion rates more than ten times higher than the average of all other Adephaga clades Drift drives the evolution 2024, Finding 1.
-Wingless Carabidae also show elevated fission rates relative to winged relatives (CI for the difference entirely positive: 0.005–0.044) Drift drives the evolution 2024, Finding 3.
-This Ne–karyotype rate relationship extends beyond insects: in Carnivora, small-range lineages show elevated fusion rates (ΔR = 0.101, CI 0.062–0.141) and fission rates (ΔR = 0.163, CI 0.116–0.207) relative to large-range lineages Drift drives the evolution 2024, Finding 1.
+In Coleoptera, low-Ne clades show mean fusion rates of 0.05–0.11 in Polyphaga versus below 0.025 in medium and high-Ne clades; Calathus shows fusion rates more than ten times higher than the average of all other Adephaga clades Drift drives the evolution 2024, Finding 1.
+Wingless Carabidae also show elevated fission rates relative to winged relatives (CI: 0.005–0.044 entirely positive) Drift drives the evolution 2024, Finding 3.
+This Ne–rate relationship extends to mammals: in Carnivora, small-range lineages show elevated fusion rates (ΔR = 0.101, CI 0.062–0.141) and fission rates (ΔR = 0.163, CI 0.116–0.207) Drift drives the evolution 2024, Finding 1.
 Convergence across an insect order and a mammalian order strengthens the inference that genetic drift is a general accelerant of structural chromosome evolution.
 A methodological caution: phylogenetic model-based rate estimates and traditional scaled-variance estimates are uncorrelated across nine Coleoptera clades (Kendall’s τ = 0.11, P = 0.76) Drift drives the evolution 2024, Finding 2, raising doubts about decades of scaled-variance karyotype studies.

 Meiotic mechanism, holocentricity, and sex-chromosome stability.
-A complementary constraint operates through the mechanics of meiosis itself.
 In beetles, achiasmatic clades — those in which males lack crossover-based chromosome pairing — show dramatically fewer XO karyotypes than expected.
 Within Adephaga, Trechitae has only 3 XO species where 16 are expected, and Cicindelinae + Colyrinae has only 1 where 6 are expected Blackmon & Demuth 2015, Finding 1.
-Chromosome architecture also plays a role: in a simplified model excluding polyploidy, 83% of the posterior distribution of the holocentric–monocentric fission rate difference lies above zero, hinting at a weak elevation of fission rates in holocentric clades, although the credible interval still overlaps zero Ruckman et al. 2020, Finding 1.
-Together, these results suggest that both the mechanics of pairing at meiosis and the structural type of centromere influence how freely lineages explore chromosome-number space.
+Chromosome architecture also plays a role: in a simplified model excluding polyploidy, 83% of the posterior distribution of the holocentric–monocentric fission rate difference lies above zero, hinting at a weak elevation of fission rates in holocentric clades, though the credible interval still overlaps zero Ruckman et al. 2020, Finding 1.

 Amphibian karyotype resources.
-The Amphibian Karyotype Database now contains 2,124 records — more than doubling earlier compilations — with 1,833 Anura, 246 Caudata, and 45 Gymnophiona records Perkins et al. 2019, Finding 1, enabling comparative analyses across a vertebrate outgroup with distinctive ploidy patterns.
+The Amphibian Karyotype Database contains 2,124 records (1,833 Anura, 246 Caudata, 45 Gymnophiona), more than doubling earlier compilations Perkins et al. 2019, Finding 1, enabling comparative analyses across a vertebrate outgroup with distinctive ploidy patterns.

 Supporting evidence